M66B/FairEmail/FAQ.md

 Permanent deletion means that messages will *irreversibly* be lost, and to prevent this from happening accidentally, this always needs to be confirmed.
 Even with a confirmation, some very angry people who lost some of their messages through their own fault contacted me, which was a rather unpleasant experience :-(

+Note that the POP3 protocol can download messages from the inbox only.
+So, deleted messages cannot be uploaded to the inbox again.
+This means that messages can only be permanently deleted when using a POP3 account.

 Advanced: the IMAP delete flag in combination with the EXPUNGE command is not supportable because both email servers and not all people can handle this, risking unexpected loss of messages.
 A complicating factor is that not all email servers support [UID EXPUNGE](https://tools.ietf.org/html/rfc4315).